dkvz/majorsetbe/README.md

 - [x] Style the comments themselves and also try comment threads to see how these look and don't forget the inline response form
 - [ ] Remember to explain to authors they really need to put a "Read more" ruler in any long post
 - [x] Style the tables
+- [ ] Completely delete the "featured-post" branch.
 - [ ] Can video elements be made responsive?
 Are they by default?
 - [x] Links inside of blockquote should have another color
 - [x] Test if the blog page also shows unpublished articles, it might do because of the custom query